CPSC Posts Product Recalls to its Web Site

 News provided byU.S.
 Consumer Product Safety Commission

-Bettina Doll Sets Recalled Due to Risk of Serious Injury or Death from Battery Ingestion; Violates Mandatory Standard for Toys; Sold on Amazon by Shantou Chenghai Xingzigu Toy Industry (26-085)
+Magnet Fidget Spinner Sets Recalled Due to Risk of Serious Injury or Death from Magnet Ingestion; Violates Mandatory Standard for Toys; Sold on Amazon by Anzmtosn (26-104)

-Zippee Silicone Activity Toys Recalled Due to Risk of Serious Injury or Death from Choking; Violates Mandatory Standard for Toys; Imported by Mobi Games (26-086)
+Demlar Recalls MoonSoll and Magic Chems Fuel Bottles Due to Risk of Serious Injury or Death from Flash Fire; Violates Mandatory Standard for Portable Fuel Containers and FHSA Labeling Requirements; Imported by Demlar Online Store (26-102)

-Zigjoy Sleep Sacks with Feet Recalled Due to Risk of Serious Injury or Death from Burn Hazard; Violates Mandatory Standard for Children's Sleepwear; Sold by Zigjoy-US (26-091)
+Mallimoda Children's Pajama Sets Recalled Due to Risk of Serious Injury or Death from Burn Hazard; Violates Mandatory Standards for Children's Sleepwear; Sold on Amazon by Mallimoda (26-101)

-Tesla Recalls Powerwall 2 AC Battery Power Systems Due to Fire and Burn Hazards; Risk of Serious Injury or Death (26-092)
+AliExpress Recalls Convertible Strollers Due to Risk of Serious Injury or Death from Fall Hazard; Violates Mandatory Standard for Strollers (26-094)

 About the U.S. CPSC